 - Division 2.3: Toxic gases

-Examples include aerosols and fire extinguishers.
+Examples of gases include aerosols and fire extinguishers.

 Class 3: Flammable liquids